INSPIRE-MIF/caniuse/docs/geoJSON.md

 ***Test purpose:***

-Can the software load and display Geometry Collections?
+Assess if the software can load and display Geometry Collections

 ***Test IDs:***